AdamSobieski/Foundation/README.md

 * providing a client-side background process, or [service](https://en.wikipedia.org/wiki/Windows_service), to encapsulate the details of configurably authenticating to, connecting to, and streaming data to remote cloud-based systems, e.g., [learning record stores](https://en.wikipedia.org/wiki/Learning_Record_Store), operated by learners' schools.
 This background process will provide (e.g., COM+) components to educational software applications such as Web browsers, digital textbooks, IDEs, image-editing, and CAD/CAE software.

 While combinations of LLMs, Python source code generation, and CAD/CAE software have been and continue to be explored (see: [GPT x Blender projects](https://github.com/search?q=gpt+blender&type=repositories)), this project will explore:

+* uses of event streams from software applications for interoperability with AI systems including LLMs.
-* LMMs, e.g., GPT-4V, which can additionally receive multimedia data from CAD/CAE applications (e.g., images, videos, or 3D models) while or after executing incremental Python commands.
+* the performance of LMMs, e.g., GPT-4V, which will additionally receive multimedia data from CAD/CAE applications (e.g., images, videos, or 3D models) while or after executing Python commands incrementally.
-* systems which can assist learners during projects, answering questions while observing the performance of educational creative tasks, e.g., designing a gear.
+* systems which can assist learners during educational creative projects, e.g., answering a question while observing a learner designing a gear.

 ## Selected Resources and Materials